-Previously, Ms. Bishop worked as senior writer/editor on projects and publications for the Office of Head Start (OHS).
-With HealthMark Multimedia, Ms. Bishop managed teams of writers, edited, and interfaced with programmers to develop two e-commerce multimedia health education packages.
+Previously, Jane worked as senior writer/editor on projects and publications for the Office of Head Start (OHS).
+With HealthMark Multimedia, Jane managed teams of writers, edited, and interfaced with programmers to develop two e-commerce multimedia health education packages.

-Prior to this work, Ms. Bishop provided project management and team leadership, curriculum development and English-language instruction from preschool through university in Egypt, Singapore, and the United States.
+Prior to that, Jane provided project management and team leadership, curriculum development and English-language instruction from preschool through university in Egypt, Singapore, and the United States.

 Manager of Loaves & Fishes

-Denize Stanton-Williams is a native Washingtonian who grew up on 17th and Euclid Streets, N.W.
-She is the youngest daughter in her family and has a twin brother who lives in Minnesota.
+Denize is a native Washingtonian who grew up on 17th and Euclid Streets, NW.
 She attended H.D.
 Cooke Elementary School, Lincoln Junior High and Woodrow Wilson High School.
-Her collegiate years earned her a Bachelor of Arts Degree from York College of Pennsylvania, two Master of Arts Degrees, one from Notre Dame University of Maryland and the other from George Washington University.
-Currently, Denize is competing her Doctoral Degree from Morgan State University in Leadership and Administration.
+She earned a Bachelor of Arts degree from York College of Pennsylvania, two Master of Arts degrees, one from Notre Dame University of Maryland and the other from George Washington University.
+Currently, Denize is competing her doctoral degree at Morgan State University in leadership and administration.

-Denize has been the Manager of Loaves and Fishes since 2013, and has been responsible for the weekend operation of the Loaves and Fishes Program during that time.
+Denize has been responsible for the weekend and holiday operations of the Loaves and Fishes Program since 2013.